Coin ValuesHobbies & Crafts

 Photo of author

-As you’ll soon find out, some 1974 pennies are worth anywhere between 20 cents to possibly more than $200,000 — but that’s for the harder-to-find ones.
+As you can see below, all uncirulated 1974 pennies are worth between 20 cents (for the majority of them) to more than $200,000 (for the harder-to-find ones).

-The good news for every single one of us who has a 1974 penny right now is they’re all worth at least 2 cents — double face value isn’t bad at all.
+The good news for every single one of us who has a worn 1974 penny from circulation is they’re all worth at least 2 cents — double face value isn’t bad at all.

 1974 Penny Facts